Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 That's why it will destroy its Vertex Array Object only if the reference number is 0, otherway it will decrease the reference number only.
 Please more info about `RendererComponent`.
+Note: The projection and the view matrix are came from Game::mainCamera.

 ### Header:
 ```cpp